 In spite of numerous efforts put forth by families, the skilled special education and mental health professionals the individual with mental disability has one final challenge to meet in life: social acceptance (Frengut 2003).
-Today, mentally handicapped (MH) learners must be capable of gaining acceptance into a social structure that can be cruel and rejecting at times.

 By definition the mentally challenged individuals is marginalized, from the mainstream society, and entry into the world community places a tremendous burden on their parents.
 It is very likely that majority of children with profound mental and other disabilities do not receive any education services in Kenya.
 These are the children and youth most likely to be denied access to the schools as they are deemed unlikely to benefit from any education or be hidden away (Dorothy, 2003) by their parents.
-Even though parents may recognize education as a right for every child and rise above society's negative attitudes, they cannot require that schools open their gates to all children.
+Although parents may recognize education as a right for every child and rise above society's negative attitudes, they cannot require that schools open their gates to all children.
 School can still decide that some children are uneducable and therefore do not belong in the school environment.
-There are bound to be challenged that schools face in the effort to include learners with mental deficits into regular schools.